MPH program competencies

 All MPH concentrations accredited by the Council on Education for Public Health (CEPH) require that graduates demonstrate at least five competencies in addition to the foundational competencies common to all CEPH-accredited MPH programs.
 As an individualized concentration, Interdisciplinary Public Health Studies students have the opportunity to pursue a set of competencies that reflect their specific career goals.
 Students work with their academic advisor to select five competencies and approved coordinating courses from the list of concentration courses.

 Once identified, the student and academic advisor map a plan for degree completion, based on course availability.
-The advisor enters the selected courses into the student’s Plan of Study matrix which includes all courses and competencies included in the student’s individualized concentration.
+The advisor enters the selected courses into the student’s Plan of Study matrix, which includes all courses and competencies included in the student’s individualized concentration.

 These individualized concentration competencies will be utilized when students are in their internship (APE) course and the capstone (ILE) course.